dropbox/idle.ts/README.md

 ## Smart Batching
 ### Batch Events in order to reduce load

 In order to reduce load on the server we don’t want to call the refresh cookie url, upon every event that we catch.
-We should check if the user made an activity over X minutes, and call the endpoint if he was active.
+We should check if the user made an activity over X minutes, and call the endpoint if they were active.
 So how do we set this X interval to the optimal time?

 - If we make it to long - we can lose events.
 A user can be active and close the browser /  disconnect from the internet, before activity report was sent
 - If we make it too short we can overload the server